GoogleCloudPlatform/solutions-workshops/grpc-xds/README.md

     make tail-control-plane
     ```

-3. In another new terminal, tail the greeter-intermediary logs from one
+3. In another new terminal, tail the `greeter-intermediary` logs from the
-    of the clusters:
+    Kubernetes cluster referenced by your current kubeconfig context:

     ```shell
     make tail-greeter-intermediary
     ```

-4. In yet another new terminal, tail the greeter-leaf logs from one of the
+4. In yet another new terminal, tail the `greeter-leaf` logs from the
-    clusters:
+    Kubernetes cluster referenced by your current kubeconfig context:

     ```shell
     make tail-greeter-leaf